 - Patricia Briggs, Mercy Thompson series.
 Contemporary Fantasy.
 Many of them are getting a bit samey-samey, but I still pick them up.
 The last one I read was pretty good overall, and a bit of a step out of her writing.
 The heroine is a were-coyote, and she lives with a pack of werewolves.
 Nothing too deep but definitely some fun.
 She also has the Alpha and Omega series, and at some point I will read more of those.
 More werewolves.
 I like contemporary/urban fantasy fiction, but I really want to move beyond were-creatures and vampires.

-- Neil Gaiman, Sandman series.
+- Neil Gaiman, Sandman comic book series.
 Fantasy, horror.
 Graphic novels originally issued as periodic comics.

 - Barbara Hambly Benjamin January series.
 Historical mystery, set mostly in New Orleans featuring a freed slave circa the 1830s, 1840s.

 - Tony Hillerman (followed by his daughter, Anne Hillerman), Leaphorn and Chee series.
 Mystery.
 These are set in the Navaho and sometimes Hopi territories of the American Southwest.
 Tony has passed on, and Anne has taken up the pen.
 She’s now coming into her stride.
 There are well over 20 novels.